jfnavarro/st_pipeline/README.md

 ST Pipeline contains the tools and scripts needed to process and analyze the raw files generated with the Spatial Transcriptomics method in FASTQ format.

 The following files/parameters are required :
-- FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the real sequence)
+- FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)
 - A genome index generated with STAR
 - An annotation file in GTF or GFF format
 - The file containing the barcodes and array coordinates (look at the folder "ids" and chose the correct one.